-This represents a process by which all occupants are required to immediately exit the College.
+This represents a process by which all occupants are required to immediately exit the College's 1420 Pine Street campus.
+All other leased locations are to follow the instructions of the building manager and security personnel.

-- Campus Security on duty is responsible for contacting the Chief Auxiliary Services Officer to inform him of the type of emergency and receive further instructions.
+- 1. Campus Security on duty is responsible for contacting the Chief Auxiliary Services Officer to inform him of the type of emergency and receive further instructions.
 With the exception of the fire alarm system being activated, the Chief Auxiliary Services Officer will make the decision whether or not to evacuate in conjunction with law enforcement and/or the fire department. - 2.
 Notification of all personnel and students to evacuate the building will be given by sounding the fire alarms and via the public address system. - 3.
 Floor wardens will be responsible for instructing students, staff and visitors to form a single line and proceed immediately into the fire exits staying on one side of the staircase and leaving the other side open for fire fighters and equipment. - 4.
 Each fire warden is responsible for the evacuation of their assigned area, to include restroom checks and the assistance of any disabled employees or visitors in their space. - 5.
 All faculty are floor wardens and are responsible for making sure students are safely evacuated. - 6.
-Faculty are responsible for closing and locking their classroom doors and taking their class lists when exiting the classroom. - 7.
+Faculty are responsible for closing and locking their classroom doors and accounting for all students in the classroom. - 7.
 Staff floor wardens are responsible for the safe exit of employees and visitors in their assigned areas. - 8.
-Under no circumstances shall any individual be allowed to enter the facility unless the Fire or Police Official has given the "all clear", and the client representative has directed reentry. - 9.
-Elevators ARE NOT TO BE USED under any circumstances should the following conditions exist: - a.
+Under no circumstances shall any individual be allowed to enter the facility unless the Fire or Police Official has given the "all clear", and the client representative has directed reentry. - Elevators ARE NOT TO BE USED under any circumstances should the following conditions exist: a.
 Fire (contained to this facility) - Natural Gas Leaks (inside the facility) NOTE: If an evacuation is under way due to an emergency OUTSIDE the facility, elevators MAY BE USED. - 10.
 All individuals present are requested to maintain a calm demeanor during the evacuation as this will help to maintain order during the evacuation process.
 They are also requested to ensure all necessary doors have been unlocked and not tie up telephone lines. - 11.
 When exiting the building, individuals should go to the following evacuation gathering locations: - If exiting from Alumni Hall, proceed south on 15th St. to Lombard St. and east to Broad St. - If exiting from College Hall onto Pine St. or Waverly St. proceed east to Broad St.